robotlolita/robotlolita.github.io/_posts/2020/2020-09-18-bloom-into-you.md

 layout: article
 title: Bloom Into You
 card_image: /files/2020/09/bloom-into-you1.jpg
-snip: >
-  Having recently finished reading the Bloom Into You manga, it seemed like a good idea to collect my thoughts on the series...
 ---

 Having recently finished reading the Bloom Into You manga (and the second volume of the Regarding Saeki Sayaka light novel), it seemed like a good idea to collect my thoughts on the series.
 And in doing so I realised, “Oh!
 I’ve been blogging on Twitter all this time!
 The pain I’ve inflicted upon those who were naïve enough to follow me…”